miketout/komodo/doc/man/verus-cli/windows/README.txt

 VerusCoin Command Line Tools v0.5.0
 Contents:
-komodod.exe - VerusCoin's enhanced Komodo daemon
+verusd.exe - VerusCoin's enhanced Komodo daemon
 komodo-cli.exe - VerusCoin's Komodo command line utility verus.bat - wrapper for komodo-cli that applies the command to the VRSC coin verusd.bat - wrapper for komodod that sets the VerusCoin parameters to defaults properly